 Step 4: Earn a Graduate Degree in Nursing

-The minimum education requirement for hospice NPs is a Master of Science in Nursing (MSN).
+The minimum education requirement for hospice nurse practitioners is a Master of Science in Nursing (MSN).
 It takes between 18 and 24 months to earn a graduate degree.
 There are RN-MSN programs available, as well as RN-DNP.
 Candidates who pursue a Doctor of Nursing Practice (DNP) often choose to work in academic or research settings.

 Step 5: Become a Certified NP